tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 [Full list of PaySuper parameters](https://github.com/paysuper/paysuper-js-sdk/tree/master#paysuper-options)

 {{< hint warning >}}
-Note to use your IDs for the Project and Products found in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
-To get the Project and Product IDs: open your Project settings page, select the product tab and click on the Product name.
-Copy the Project and Product IDs from an opened page URL.
+Remember to use your IDs for the project and products.
+You can find your IDs in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
+Open your Project settings page, select the Product tab and click on the Product name.
+Copy the Project and Product IDs from the page URL.
 {{< /hint >}}

 ## **Step 3.** Display the Checkout Form

-This is a brief example usage of a sample code how to call a method to display the Checkout Form when user intent to buy in particular clicking on a payment button.
+This example offers a sample code that displays a PaySuper Checkout Form with a `BUY` button.

 {{< tabs "embed_id" >}}